James L. Greenfield: Personal life

 In the early 1950s, while posted in Hong Kong for Time, Greenfield met his future first wife, Margaret Ann Schwertley (December 23, 1924 – December 8, 1999), who was a Pan Am stewardess based out of Hong Kong; the couple wed in 1954.
-Beginning in the 1950s, she was an art and antiques dealer in London, Washington and finally New York, where until 1998 she owned and ran Marco Polo, a store located on Madison Avenue between E. 84th and E. 85th Streets in Manhattan.
-The couple lived in the Upper East Side of Manhattan, and Greenfield and his wife also developed brownstone houses.
+Beginning in the 1950s, she was an art and antiques dealer in London, Washington D.C., and finally New York, where until 1998 she owned and ran Marco Polo, a store located on Madison Avenue between E. 84th and E. 85th Streets in Manhattan.
+The couple lived on the Upper East Side of Manhattan, and Greenfield and his wife also developed brownstone houses.

-Greenfield is married to Ene Riisna Greenfield, an Emmy Award-winning former producer for ABC Television's 20/20.
+Greenfield later married Ene Riisna, an Emmy Award-winning former producer for ABC Television's 20/20.
+He died from kidney failure in Washington, Connecticut, on May 19, 2024, at the age of 99.